It's not common for art museums to take down most of their pieces to make room for an exhibition (or three).

 She touches the hollow vessel.
 "I singed some hair off with this one.
 It's pretty intense."
 Scott sighs heavily.
 "I'm not ready to do that process again for a while.
 But I was really happy with the outcome.
 This piece, I wanted it to be black.
 It came out exactly as I envisioned it."

 Scott grew up in Chicago, started drawing as a girl, and worked with clay in high school.
-At 18 she went to Adrian College, then moved to Kalamazoo in 1984.
+At 18 she went to Siena Heights University, then moved to Kalamazoo in 1984.
 She worked in the print field, while also creating her ceramics.

 She understands that abstract art like hers might be intimidating to some.
 "People tend to be afraid of art and think that they need to understand art, so they don't want to come in (to the museum).
 I like to tell people that you don't need to worry about that.
 If you like it, you like it.
 If you don't like it, you don't like it.
 There's not going to be a quiz at the end of your visit.
 Don't worry about understanding something.
 Just look at it and take it for what it is."